super7ramp/croiseur/doc/how-to/Plug-a-presenter.md

 ##### 4.1.
 For a new application

-In order for `croiseur` to find the presenter plugin, this one needs to be present in `croiseur`'s module path.

-In this case, it suffices to add the following line to the `dependencies` block of the new applications' `build.gradle.kts`:
+It suffices to add the following line to the `dependencies` block of the new application's `build.gradle.kts`:

 ```gradle
 runtimeOnly(project(":croiseur-presenter:croiseur-presenter-<your_presenter_name>-plugin"))